 Our campers tell us they love it.
 At every meal there is plenty of choice so you can always find something you like.
 At breakfast there is always a main course (such as French toast or eggs) plus hot and cold cereal, yogurt and a fruit bar.
-At lunch, main courses include chicken tenders, grilled cheese, and tacos, plus there is always a large salad and soup bar.
-Dinners include pizza, lasagna, hamburgers, Chinese food, and a Friday night barbecue, along with a large salad bar.
+At lunch, main courses include chicken tenders, grilled cheese, and sandwiches, plus there is always a large salad and soup bar.
+Dinners include pizza, pasta, hamburgers, tacos, and a Friday night barbecue, along with a large salad bar.
 There are also vegetarian options at every meal.
 Additionally, every summer we have campers with food allergies (such as peanut and gluten).

 Will I go on trips?

 You will have the option to go on biking, hiking and river trips that are fun and exciting.
 It doesn’t matter if you have never done them before—we will teach you everything you need to know to have a great time.
 You will go on a trip about once a week.
 Some of the cool things you may experience include:

 - Rafting on the Rouge (in Montreal) and Rapid Rivers

 - Canoeing/kayaking/camping on the Androscoggin, Saco, Connecticut, Pemi, and Rapid Rivers, and on Newfound and Umbagog Lakes

 - Backpacking on Mt.
 Washington, Adams, and Lafayette (to name a few), and in the Mahoosuc Range

 - Day hiking on Mt.
 Moosilauke, Cube, Cardigan, Smarts, Ascutney